36 min read

 celebrity chef restaurants in phoenix

-• Reservations are highly recommended for popular venues like Nobu, Tía Carmen and Christopher’s—especially on weekends.
+• Reservations are strongly recommended, especially for high-demand spots like Nobu, Tía Carmen and Christopher’s.

 Best Celebrity Chef Restaurants in Phoenix